siriusphp/upload/README.md

 ## How it works

-1. Uploaded file is validated agains the rules.
+1. Uploaded file is validated against the rules.
 By default the library will check if the upload is valid (ie: no errors during upload)
 2. The name of the uploaded file is sanitized (keep only letters, numbers and underscore and lowercase the result).
 You may implement your own sanitization function if you want.
-3. If overwrite is not allowed, and a file with the same name already exists in the container, the library tries to find an avaiable file name based on the original file name.
+3. If overwrite is not allowed, and a file with the same name already exists in the container, the library will prepend the timestamp to the filename.
 4. Moves the uploaded file to the container.
 It also create a lock file (filename + '.lock') so that we know the upload is not confirmed
 5. If something wrong happens in your app and you want to get rid of the uploaded file you can `clear()` the uploaded file which will remove the file and its `.lock` file.
 Only files that have a coresponding `.lock` file attached can be cleared
 6. If everything is in order you can `confirm` the upload.
 This will remove the `.lock` file attached to the upload file.